A1-Road/A1ID-PoC/README.md

 ## 1.3 Additional Tools
-ESLint and Prettier for code consistency (details in the Lint/Formatter section).
+ESLint and Prettier for code consistency (detA1ls in the Lint/Formatter section).
 Telegram / LINE environment (for frontends) and minimal Face ID mocking (for local dev).
 Optional: Docker (if you want an even more unified environment), but not strictly required.
 2. Project Scripts & Typical Workflow
-Below are the main npm scripts you can use:
+Below are the mA1n npm scripts you can use:

 npm run lint